AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-composition-core-1-intro.md

 This profile identifies the additional constraints, extensions, and value sets that build on and extend [Composition](http://hl7.org/fhir/R4/composition.html) that are supported.

-Where a more specific document composition profile is applicable an implementation **SHALL** ensure the resource conforms to that specific profile.
+Where a more specific Composition profile is applicable an implementation **SHALL** ensure the resource conforms to that specific profile.

 This profile is designed to set a core Composition standard for:
 * exchanging a clinical statement